Electric-Coin-Company/zcash-docs/source/rtd_pages/rtd_docs/user_guide.rst

    If you are upgrading from testnet, make sure that your ``~/.zcash`` directory contains only ``zcash.conf`` to start with, and that your ``~/.zcash/zcash.conf`` does not contain ``testnet=1`` or ``addnode=testnet.z.cash``.
    If the build fails, move aside your ``zcash`` directory and try again by following the instructions in the :ref:`installation` section below.

-.. important:: If you have ran into any issues upgrading to Overwinter, please see the :ref:`nu_dev_guide`
+.. important:: If you ran into any issues upgrading to Overwinter, please see the :ref:`nu_dev_guide`

 Setup
 -----